 I’ve blabbed all about Brown’s Point Lighthouse Park before, but with summer almost (sort of, kind of) here, I thought I’d remind you about this great outing.
-You can play at the lovely beach and tour the keeper’s cottage!
+You can play at the lovely beach any day, and if you go on a Saturday afternoon, you can take a tour of the Lighthouse Keeper’s cottage.

-Mapquest does a good job of getting you to this little gem.
-You’ll feel like you’re lost since you have to wind through a serious of small, neighborhood streets.
+Mapquest does a good job of getting you to this little gem in NE Tacoma.
+You’ll feel like you’re lost since you have to wind through a series of small, neighborhood streets.
 I promise you’re not.
 The park itself is at the end of Tulalip St, after the dead end sign.

 It offers gorgeous, rolling lawns with picnic tables and a prime slice of waterfront for beach combing.

-You can also rent the lighthouse keeper’s quarters for 800.00 a week.
+You can also rent the lighthouse keeper’s quarters for 950.00 a week in July and August, and less other months.
 Now, that’s a little out of our staycation budget, but it’s a pretty screaming deal for a week at a waterfront house (it’s got cable and wifi, too).
 Hey, hasn’t your mother in law always wanted to be a lighthouse keeper???
 You can get much more information on the history of the lighthouse, rentals, and more from the Points Northeast Historical Society.

 Want to spill the beans on your family’s favorite little beach outing?
 I’d love to hear about it!